|

 . |

-I am a biologist from the Universidad Central
+I am a biologist graduated at the Universidad

-de Venezuela.
-My research interests include natural history,
+Central de Venezuela.
+My research interests include natural

 After